Geomitron/Bridge/README.md

 ## Setup

 Head over to the [Releases](https://github.com/Geomitron/Bridge/releases) page to download the install wizard.
-(Windows, Mac, and Linux versions are available)
+(Windows 10/11, Mac, and Linux versions are available)

 ## Features